Tangerine darter: Diet

 The tangerine darter is an insectivorous fish.
 Juveniles feed primarily on mayflies and midges, and adults feed on mayflies and caddisflies.
 Tangerine darters get their food by searching through the aquatic vegetation and eating the aquatic insects off of the plants.
 Adults are also big enough to roll small gravel in search of prey.
 Although the tangerine darter is not a game species, it is sometimes caught by fly fishermen using mayfly and caddisfly patterns.

 Threats

 The biggest threat to the tangerine darter is habitat degradation.
 This is due to point and nonpoint pollution, erosion and sedimentation.

 On the Pigeon River in East Tennessee, tangerine darter populations declined and recovered.
-In 1908, Champion International built a paper mill on the little pigeon river and decimated many of the native fish.
+In 1908, Champion International built a paper mill on the river and decimated many of the native fish.
 In the 1980s the mill cleaned up its refuse and the river is steadily getting better.
 Tangerine darters have been successfully reintroduced back into the Pigeon River downstream of the paper mill.

 In general, the tangerine darter has a wide range, has a large number of subpopulations and a large total population size, and no major threats have been identified, so the International Union for Conservation of Nature has classified its conservation status as being of "least concern".